Whittaker vectors for $\mathcal{W}$-algebras from topological recursion

-for some sign that may depend on $d$ and $k$, and by convention $\ket{1^{-1}} = 0$. \end{enumerate} \end{thm} \begin{rem} It is expected but not proved that the sign is always $+1$, and we will assume that it is positive for the purposes of this paper. \end{rem} For the Gaiotto vector \eqref{Gaiodef} we get
+for some sign that may depend on $d$ and $\mathsf{k}$, and by convention $\ket{1^{-1}} = 0$. \end{enumerate} \end{thm} \begin{rem} It is expected but not proved that the sign is always $+1$, and we will assume that it is positive for the purposes of this paper. \end{rem} For the Gaiotto vector \eqref{Gaiodef} we get

 which corresponds to the state identified by the AGT correspondence.
+A vector $\ket{\mathfrak{G}}$ satisfying this equation is called a \emph{Whittaker} vector --- see Definition~\ref{d:whittaker}.
 In comparison to \cite{Braverman:2014xca}, our $Q$ is their $\mathbf{a}$, our $\Lambda^{2h^\vee}$ is their $Q$, and our $\mathsf{W}^i_m$ correspond to their rescaled generators $\widetilde{W}^{(i)}_m$ presented in Appendix B. In fact, \cite{Braverman:2014xca} establishes an integral version of the correspondence by working with (four different) non-localized versions of the intersection cohomology groups on the geometric side.
 On the algebraic side, the authors define a $ \mathcal W $-algebra over the ring $ \mathbb A_G$ denoted by $ \mathcal W_{\mathbb A_G} (\mathfrak g) $ which localizes to the $ \mathcal W^{\mathsf{k}}(\mathfrak g) $ introduced above.
 They also prove some general properties such as the presentation of $ \mathcal W^{\mathsf k} (\mathfrak g) $ as a kernel of screening operators.
 Working with the integral version of the $ \mathcal W $-algebra allows them to exploit a certain cohomological grading that they call $ ^c\op{deg} $ and which will correspond to our $ \hbar $-grading.

 \begin{rem} The connection between Whittaker vectors and instanton moduli spaces given in Theorem \ref{ThmBFN} is only proved for the case where $G$ is a simply-laced Lie group \cite{Braverman:2014xca}.
 However, a similar connection between Whittaker vectors and instanton moduli spaces is expected to hold for the general case of $G$ an almost simple simply-connected algebraic group.
 In particular, in the case of $G$ being of type $B$ (resp. $C$), the proposal from physics \cite{KMST} is that the Gaiotto vector should be a Whittaker vector for an appropriate twisted $\mathcal{W}^{\mathsf{k}}(\mathfrak{g})$-module, where $\mathfrak{g}$ is a of type $A$ (resp. $D$).
 We will study such Whittaker vectors from the point of view of Airy structures in Sections \ref{Sec:AiryB} and \ref{Sec:AiryCD}. \end{rem}